TheSquidNextDoor/Stellar-Sortie/README.txt

   Increased Kamakazi drone charge range so they actually hit the player when charging.
   Added stations to Sol 5 & 6's orbits.
   You can now overheat outside of Sol 1's orbit.
 (But you have to be doing a LOT to do so.)
+  Overheating now damages your armour before your internal structure and lowers your max shielding.